pusher-community/real-time-laravel/getting-started/laravel-pusher-bridge.md

 });
 ```

-We'll cover the details of this in the [trigger event section](./trigger-event.md).
+We'll cover the details of this in a later exercise.

 Next we want to test that this is working.
 To do this:

 1. Open up the Pusher Debug Console for your Pusher application
 2. Run your Laravel application using `php artisan serve`
-3. In a new browser tab or window navigate to the route we've just defined in the Laravel app, http://localhost:8000/
+3. In a new browser tab or window navigate to the route we've just defined in the Laravel app, http://localhost:8000/bridge

 You'll now see the event appear in the Pusher Debug Console.
 It's working!